kbuzard-SU/gradualism/2020_Winter_RA_Report_Gonzalez.md

 Completed 2 hours

+The following is a list of items to be completed in the coming days:

 - Insert lines from "'New' Entries" sheet to "Main Data"
-- Check accuracy entire Geneva1
-- Compare all of Hardcopy vs PDF (Geneva1)
+- Begin checking accuracy of entire Geneva1.
+(Ensure that the Victor's manual entries for each row in Geneva1 are consistent with the hard copy and PDF version of Geneva1)
+- Compare all of Hardcopy vs PDF (Geneva1).
+(Compare each line of the Geneva Hard copy and PDF to identify inconsistencies) This is similar to the above, but here I am looking for differences in the texts, while in the above I am checking for errors
 - Begin Smoot-Hawley

 ## Monday, Dec.
 28

 ### Overview

-- Complete 'Todo' tasks defined on 12/23
+- Today, I intend to complete the 'Todo' tasks defined on 12/23

 ### Relevant Notes:

+Rows were inserted from the "New Entries" sheet into "Main Data".

 - Siennas? p.73 (In Geneva1 col in doc, but not specified in Hardcopy or pdf)
 - Added specific for Talc: (Schedule 2, p.209)